zinchse/new_portfolio/_posts/2023-10-24-parallel-python.md

 ### Goals

-The purpose of this text is to find answers to the following questions (yes, these questions are not about the same thing ...):
+The purpose of this text is to find answers to the following questions (yes, these questions are not about the same thing...):
 - is parallelism possible in python?
 - is true parallelism possible in python?
 - is true parallelism possible in python for cpu bound tasks?